 In 1996, Kuwaru’wa traveled to the United States to meet with Oxy executives in California.
-There he explained U’wa cosmology in song insisting that their traditional territories are not negotiable.
+There he explained U’wa cosmology in song insisting that their traditional territories are non-negotiable.

-In June 1997, Harvard University conducted a mediation study with the Organization of American States (OAS) where they recommended the “immediate and indefinite suspension of the project.”
-The U’wa have also taken their case to the Inter-American Commission on Human Rights where they are arguing that their right to a clean environment and the basic right to life will be denied if the government continues on its present path of oil development.
+In June 1997, Harvard University conducted a mediation study with the Organization of American States (OAS) recommending the “immediate and indefinite suspension of the project.”
+The U’wa have also taken their case to the Inter-American Commission on Human Rights, where they are arguing that their right to a clean environment and the basic right to life will be denied if the government continues on its present path of oil development.

 In July 1997, Kuwaru’wa was pulled from his bed by a group of hooded men with rifles.
 The assailants demanded that the tribal leader sign an authorization agreement or else be killed.
 After refusing to sign away his tribe’s heritage, Kuwaru’wa was beaten and pushed off an embankment into a river where he nearly drowned.
 The OAS ordered the Colombian government to take responsibility for Kuwaru’wa’s protection.

-Since the beginning the U’wa have steadfastly been opposed to Oxy’s presence in their traditional territory.
+Since the beginning, the U’wa have steadfastly opposed Oxy’s presence in their traditional territory.
 They believe that oil development will gravely disrupt their way of life; choosing suicide over what they see as genocide, Kuwaru’wa and 5,000 others have pledged to jump off a cliff if oil development takes place.